SEA LIFE Brighton

 Opened officially by HRH the Queen in 2013, YHA South Downs is a uniquely refurbished Sussex farmhouse in an enviable location right on the South Downs Way.
-Perfect for anyone wanting to walk in the rolling Sussex countryside, the hostel is surrounded by the hills of the South Downs National Park, and enjoys substantial grounds of its own.
+This hostel enjoys substantial grounds of its own and is surrounded by the hills of the South Downs National Park – perfect for anyone wanting to walk in the rolling Sussex countryside.

-The lively town of Brighton is just a 25-minute train journey away too, with Southease station literally on the hostel’s doorstep, meaning visitors can easily enjoy the best of both worlds.
+The lively town of Brighton is just a 25-minute train journey away, with Southease station literally on the hostel's doorstep, so guests can easily enjoy the best of both worlds.

 Reception opening hours: From 07:30 - 10:00 and 17:00 - 22:00.